 ROMED1 and the application of intercultural mediation are the focus of a number of the thematic reports of CAHROM from 2012 to 2015.
-References to ROMED1 training of mediators are present, especially in thematic reports on inclusive education, providing good practices in some of the focus countries (e.g. FYROM) or more challenging ones, like Hungary.
-The need to reinforce the role of Roma mediators or teaching assistants in pre-schools is also identified.
+References to ROMED1 training of mediators are present, especially in thematic reports on inclusive education, providing good practices in some of the focus countries (e.g. "the former Yugoslav Republic of Macedonia") or more challenging ones, like Hungary.
+The need to reinforce the role of Roma mediators or teaching assistants in preschools is also identified.
 Other reports refer to the role of trained mediators to reduce school dropout rates.
-ROMED is also acknowledged in other reports related to broader Roma inclusion policies, the role of central and local authorities in their implementation, and fighting anti-Gypsyism and hate speech.
+ROMED is also acknowledged in other reports related to broader Roma inclusion policies, the role of central and local authorities in their implementation, and fighting anti-Gypsyism and hate speech.32